oneryalcin/ksql-udemy/README.md

 from userprofile emit changes;
 ```

+## Lecture 12: Streams from streams and functions
-# Create a stream from a stream
+Create a stream from a stream
 At KSQL prompt

 ```